ayusbhar2/ayusbhar2.github.io/_posts/2025-07-31-hessian-analysis-with-jax.md

 ---
-title: "Hessian analysis with JAX: a platform-agnostic approach"
+title: "Hessian analysis with JAX: a platform-agnostic, high-performance approach"
 layout: post
 mathjax: true
 ---

 In mechanistic interpretability research, we often want to analyze the Hessian of the loss function (for example, by computing its eigenspectrum).
 Ideally, we would want our Hessian analysis code to work seamlessly for all models irrespective of architecture or training platform (e.g. Pytorch, tensorflow, flax, etc.).
 However, this is hard to achieve because of platform-specific interfaces for accessing information about the model (e.g. datasets, parameters, and functions).
 As a result, we end up tightly coupling our analysis code with the training platform, forcing unnecessary re-writes when switching platforms.

 The goal of this post is to present a simple, [JAX](https://docs.jax.dev/en/latest/index.html)-based framework to address the above difficulty.
 This framework will help us: